akmalrusli363/BNCC-Siaga-Covid-Jetpack/README.md

 ### Lookup Feature
 This feature will show the number of coronavirus cases around Indonesia.
 You can search for your region for total cases, recovered cases, and death cases in your region (for example: DKI Jakarta, South Sulawesi, West Java, Bali, etc).

 In [`dev/public_api-sorting`](https://github.com/akmalrusli363/BNCC-Academy-Kotlin-Demo/tree/dev/public_api-sorting), you can sort for total cases, recovered cases, death cases, and their daily cases too.

+### World Statistics (`develop` & `experiments` branch only!)
+This feature shows the number of coronavirus cases around the world.
+Each country has confirmed cases, active cases in percentage, recovery, and death cases (in counts and percentages).
+Not all data from the country may be accurate served because some countries may not served some data parts (such as recovery counts) due of data confidentiality in that country.

+User can search countries using search box in world stat page and sort the country list based on country code, name, overall cases, or daily cases (e.g. confirmed, recovery, and deaths) from world stat menu.

 ## The COVID-19 API URL
 This application uses COVID-19 data API supplied from [data.covid19.go.id](https://data.covid19.go.id) which fetches data for Case Overview and Regional Lookup features.
 For emergency call and phone number for regional emergency services, we uses BNCC Corona's Firebase API Services provided at [bncc-corona-versus.firebaseio.com/v1/hotlines.json](https://bncc-corona-versus.firebaseio.com/v1/hotlines.json).